Janet Gyatso: Career

-From 2000-2006, Gyatso held the position of president of the International Association of Tibetan Studies.
-From 2004-2010, she was co-chair of the Buddhism Section of the American Academy of Religion.
+From 2000 to 2006, Gyatso held the position of president of the International Association of Tibetan Studies.
+From 2004 to 2010, she was co-chair of the Buddhism Section of the American Academy of Religion.
 She has also served as a Humanities jury member for the Infosys Prize from 2020.

 Research

 Gyatso is known for her work on Tibet, primarily through text analysis and has focused on the twelfth to eighteenth centuries, examining the introduction of Buddhism to Tibet and its eventual status as mainstream in Tibet.
 Her first monograph explored the writing of autobiography in Tibet, and translated and analysed one of its most beautiful examples, the visionary journals of 'Jigs med gling pa (Apparitions of the Self, Princeton, 1998).
 Her more recent book, Being Human in a Buddhist World, studied the relationship between Buddhism and medicine in early modern Tibet.
 Her work has been credited by Barbara Gerke as helping to develop our understanding of the relationship between science and religion in early modern Tibetan culture.

 Gyatso has also edited a book entitled Women in Tibet, a compilation of essays on the topic.
 Gyatso and her fellow editor Hannah Havnevik put this book together to draw attention to the lack of research in the area of women in Tibet.
 A previous edited collection by Gyatso was "In the Mirror of Memory" (State University of New York Press, 1992), a study of the types of memory theorized and used in Buddhist practice.
-Other topics of interest have been the reception of Indian poetic theory in Tibetan literature, the nature of experience in Buddhist thought and practice, Buddhist monasticism, and Buddhist conceptions of sex and gender, including the "third sex."
+Other topics of interest have been the reception of Indian poetic theory in Tibetan literature, the nature of experience in Buddhist thought and practice, Buddhist monasticism, and Buddhist conceptions of sex and gender, including the "third sex".
 She is currently working on animal ethics.